KTH-SML/level_set_toolchain/README.md

 - [Convexified levelset](examples/convexified.py)

 ## Contribution
-If you have found things to improve of you have questions, please create a pull request to let us know.
+If you have found things to improve or you have questions, please create a pull request to let us know.